Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^- J/\psi$: Introduction

-In order to further identify the nature of the $Y(4500)$, in this work, we performed a careful analysis for the cross section of $e^+e^- \to K^+K^- J/\psi$ by introducing two theoretically predicted charmonium states $\psi(4220)$ and $\psi(4500)$ as intermediate resonances, where the divergence between the large experimental width of the $Y(4500)$ and the corresponding small theoretical width can be clarified well.
-Furthermore, we find out a four-resonances scheme to improve the whole fitting quality, where the contributions of two well-established charmonium states $\psi(4160)$ and $\psi(4415)$ were considered.
-In this improved fitting scenario, four sets of widely different solutions to the product of di-lepton width $\Gamma(\psi \to e^+e^-)$ and branching ratio $\mathcal{B}(\psi \to K^+K^- J/\psi)$ can be obtained, which provide valuable information to test higher charmonium assignments above 4.2 GeV.
-Inspired by these fitted solutions associated to the $K^+K^- J/\psi$ channel, we studied the hidden charm decays of $\psi \to K^+K^- J/\psi$ within the charmed meson loop mechanism, where $\psi=\psi(4160)$, $\psi(4220)$, $\psi(4380)$, $\psi(4415)$, and $\psi(4500)$.
-We found that the fitted branching ratio of $\psi(4500) \to K^+K^- J/\psi$ can be reproduced well in our scenario when taking a reasonable parameter range.
-Meanwhile, after further making comparison of the fitted solutions with $\Gamma(\psi \to e^+e^-) \mathcal{B}(\psi \to K^+K^- J/\psi)$ and the corresponding predictions for other $\psi$ states included in the fitting scenario, we only find a suitable solution, which can be supported by the theoretical calculation.
-Thus, these theoretical results further confirm the presence of a $5S$-$4D$ mixing charmonium $\psi(4500)$ and support our proposal of solving the charmoniumlike $Y$ problem.
-Finally, based on theoretical prediction of branching ratio $\mathcal{B}(\psi(4380) \to K^+K^- J/\psi)$, we also discussed the possible signal of another predicted charmonium $\psi(4380)$ in the $e^+e^- \to K^+K^- J/\psi$ process.
+In order to further identify the nature of the $Y(4500)$, in this work, we have performed a careful analysis for the cross section from $e^+e^- \to K^+K^- J/\psi$ by introducing two theoretically predicted charmonium states $\psi(4220)$ and $\psi(4500)$ as intermediate resonances, where the divergence between the large experimental width of the $Y(4500)$ and the corresponding small theoretical width can be well clarified.
+Furthermore, we find out a four-resonance scheme to improve the overall fitting quality, where the contributions of two well-established charmonium states $\psi(4160)$ and $\psi(4415)$ have been considered.
+In this improved fitting scenario, four sets of very different solutions to the product of the di-lepton width $\Gamma(\psi \to e^+e^-)$ and the branching ratio $\mathcal{B}(\psi \to K^+K^- J/\psi)$ can be obtained, providing valuable information for testing higher charmonium assignments above 4.2 GeV.
+Inspired by these fitted solutions associated with the $K^+K^- J/\psi$ channel, we studied the hidden charm decays of $\psi \to K^+K^- J/\psi$ within the charmed meson loop mechanism, where $\psi=\psi(4160)$, $\psi(4220)$, $\psi(4380)$, $\psi(4415)$, and $\psi(4500)$.
+We found that the fitted branching ratio of $\psi(4500) \to K^+K^- J/\psi$ can be reproduced well in our scenario, given a reasonable range of parameters.
+Meanwhile, after further making comparison of the fitted solutions with $\Gamma(\psi \to e^+e^-) \mathcal{B}(\psi \to K^+K^- J/\psi)$ and the corresponding predictions for other $\psi$ states included in the fitting scenario, we find only one suitable solution that can be supported by the theoretical calculation.
+Thus, these theoretical results further confirm the presence of a $5S$-$4D$ mixing charmonium $\psi(4500)$ and support our proposal to solve the charmoniumlike $Y$ problem.
+Finally, based on the theoretical prediction of the branching ratio $\mathcal{B}(\psi(4380) \to K^+K^- J/\psi)$, we also discussed the possible signal of another predicted charmonium $\psi(4380)$ in the $e^+e^- \to K^+K^- J/\psi$ process.